Why Kat And Company Say This Is The Best-Kept Secret In The Caribbean

 - Access high-quality and affordable medical care (and cheaper health insurance)…

 The Dominican Republic isn’t entirely new to Americans.
 Honeymooners, spring-breakers, golfers, and couples seeking five-star luxury have, for a decade, been vacationing in the all-inclusive resorts of Punta Cana.

 Meanwhile, backpackers and adventurers trek through the jungle, race down white-water rapids, and let loose in the party towns of Sosúa and Cabarete.

 But that’s not the whole story of this island.
-Beyond the resorts and the jungles are eclectic fishing villages and towns offering a wonderful lifestyle to those wanting to stick around longer than a two-week holiday.
+Beyond the resorts and the jungles are eclectic fishing villages and towns offering a wonderful lifestyle to those wanting to stick around for longer than a two-week holiday.

-Plus, the Dominican Republic’s historic and architecturally exciting capital Santo Domingo is the oldest European city in the Americas.
+Plus, the Dominican Republic’s historic and architecturally exciting capital, Santo Domingo, is the oldest European city in the Americas.